 > }'

-This returns segments matching “goal celebration” within the 2040-2100 second window. relationship_boost gives a score bump to segments whose parent source also matches, and to sibling segments in the same group.
+This returns segments matching “goal celebration” within the 2,040,000-2,100,000 ms window (about minute 34 to minute 35 of the asset). relationship_boost gives a score bump to segments whose parent source also matches, and to sibling segments in the same group.

 Relationship boost